philiproeleveld/tafelvoetbal/README.md

 - `--scaledown N`
     Specify how much to scale down footage before doing calculations.
 Recommended for footage of more than 1 megapixel.
 (Default: 1, i.e. no scaledown)

+- `--hit_labeling`
+    Enables manual labeling of detected hits.
+After each hit, labeler can decide to not approve the hit.
+Don't use with `--hit-detections`.

 #### server.py
 This script launches the Flask web-application.
 To launch the application, run `python server.py` in a terminal.